“You’re DEAD, bitch, DEAD.”

 Victoria: She waits, still pointing at the door.
 She isn’t going to stop them escaping like cowards.

-GM: The boys climb out and dash off without a backwards glance.
+GM: The boys climb out and run off without a backwards glance.

 Victoria: She sets the safety back on, stows her weapon back in her bag, and waits for Anna to arrive with the police.